GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 Note that the red indicator to the left of the “CONNECTION” tab will change to green to indicate that the connection was successful.

+Connections to applications will timeout after a brief period of no API calls being made.
+For example, a timeout will likely occur when a connected application is suspended by a debug breakpoint or if the application is only occasionally refreshing.
+Enabling the "Disable client timeout" toggle will stop Radeon Developer Panel disconnecting from inactive clients.

 **NOTE**
    For Local connections, starting **Radeon Developer Service** is optional.
    For Remote Connections, a **Radeon Developer Service** instance must be started on the remote machine (see below)